jordymac/placeos-site/content/_index.md

   - title: Which is why we take the platform approach
     summary: >-
       It’s a philosophy: open, agnostic, and designed for extensibility.
 Like WordPress or Salesforce, you can build solutions on top, plug in components, or use something off the shelf.
 But unlike single-use tools, PlaceOS gives you a foundation to connect systems, build logic and automate workflows.
 You get to shape the experience without rebuilding it every time the interface or you hardware changes.~
-  - title: Be wary of companies making the platform claim
-    summary: >
-      The term \"platform\" gets thrown around a lot.
-But most of the time, it doesn’t mean what it should.
-      A true platform separates logic from the interface.
-It has modular integrations, open APIs, and allows others to build on top.
-The interface can be anything, but the smarts, logic, and automation all live in the backend.

-      Vendors often call their single-use apps “platforms.”
-A room booking app where everything is hardcoded?
-Not a platform.
-A dashboard that only connects to its own ecosystem?
-Still not a platform.
-If you can’t build on it or extend it without asking permission or signing an NDA, it’s not a platform.
-Salesforce is a platform.
-WordPress is a platform.
-You can build on them, resell your version, or plug in your own tools.
-That’s what PlaceOS is too.
-A platform isn’t just about where it runs, it’s about what it enables.
-If it locks you in, it’s not a platform.
-Hardcoded apps.
-      Fixed dashboards.
-Tools that only work with their own ecosystem.
-That’s not a platform, that’s vendor lock-in.
   - title: Our architecture creates an abstraction layer
     summary: >-
       PlaceOS creates an abstraction layer extracting away the complexities of all the unique building systems and software.